Cessnock Surrounds

 Cessnock Surrounds lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 using a base year of 2021 are adopted.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, an above median population growth is projected for Australia's regional areas, with Cessnock Surrounds expected to expand by 2,385 persons, resulting in a total gain of 21.5% over the 17-year period.
+For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are used.
+Growth rates by age group are applied to all areas for the years 2032 to 2041.
+By 2041, Cessnock Surrounds is projected to have a population of approximately 12,392, marking a total gain of 2,385 persons and an increase of 21.5% over the 17-year period.
+This projection aligns with Australia's regional areas' above median population growth trend.

 Frequently Asked Questions - Population